software-atelier/issue-tracking-sync/README.md

 ## Configuration

-The application will look for a file named application.properties or application.yml in
+The application will look for a file named application.properties or application.yml in a

-    * a /config subdirectory of the current directory
+    * /config

-    * the current directory
+subdirectory of the current directory

 Place a file in either of the two locations, and define the path to your settings JSON along with application-wide properties: